 President & Co-Founder

-Previously, Nirav served at the U.S. Department of State from 2009 to 2013, first as Senior Adviser to the Assistant Secretary and then as Deputy Assistant Secretary of State (DAS) in the Bureau of East Asian and Pacific Affairs (EAP).
+Previously, Nirav served at the U.S. Department of State from 2009 to 2013, first as Senior Adviser and then as Deputy Assistant Secretary of State (DAS) in the Bureau of East Asian and Pacific Affairs (EAP).
 In these capacities, he was responsible for the development of strategies and major policy initiatives that helped advance American strategic interests across the Asia-Pacific region – including as the lead diplomat for U.S. efforts to engage the Association of Southeast Asian Nations (ASEAN).

-He holds a Master of Arts in International Security Studies from Georgetown University’s School of Foreign Service and a Bachelor of Arts in Political Science from the University of North Texas, where he was a finalist in the national cross-examination policy debate tournament.
+He holds a Master of Arts in International Security Studies from Georgetown University’s School of Foreign Service and a Bachelor of Arts from the University of North Texas, where he was a finalist in the national cross-examination policy debate tournament.
 In his “spare time,” Nirav is a fitness enthusiast, wine collector, and foodie.
 He lives with his wife, two sons, and daughter in McLean, Virginia.